 Multi-Term Discount

-Florida State assesses a technology fee which is NOT included in the International Programs fee.
-The technology fee rate for 2021-2022 is assessed at $5.25 per credit hour for all students, regardless of location of study.
+FSU assesses a technology fee which is NOT included in the International Programs fee.
+The technology fee rate for 2024-2025 is assessed at $5.25 per credit hour for all students, regardless of location of study.

-After registration, the student must pay the applicable technology fee; this fee is paid directly to Florida State University Student Business Services.
-Failure to pay this fee will result in a late payment charge being assessed to the student by Florida State University Student Business Services.
-International Programs has no control over the fee or any associated late payment penalty.
+After registering for classes for the term abroad, the student will be charged the applicable technology fees; these fees are paid directly to Florida State University Office of Student Finance.
+Failure to pay these fees will result in a late payment charge being assessed to the student by Florida State University Office of Student Finance.
+International Programs has no control over these fees or any associated late payment penalty.

 International Programs fees do NOT include Facilities and Equipment Fees, which are assessed each semester for some majors (Medicine, Motion Pictures Arts, Music, Nursing, Fine Arts, Dance, Digital Media Production, etc.) even though you are studying overseas.
 If you are in one of these colleges/majors, you will be assessed a fee.
 Details can be found on the Registration Guide, under 'Fees and Financial Information.'